This Is What Alia Bhatt Would Do If A Girl FLIRTS With Her Boyfriend Ranbir Kapoor!

 Coming Back To Alia-Ranbir

 The duo has been going strong in their relationship.
-Recently, Alia and Ranbir were spotted together on the New Year eve and they spent some quality time with Rishi Kapoor, Neetu Kapoor and Riddhimma Kapoor in London.
+Recently, Alia and Ranbir were spotted together on the New Year's eve and they spent some quality time with Rishi Kapoor, Neetu Kapoor and Riddhimma Kapoor in London.

 Neetu and Riddhimma Kapoor have also shared a few pictures from their get together and left the netizens gushing over it.